Colt Canada C19: History

 After testing different submissions from rifle manufacturers, the C19 was selected as the winner of a Canadian military procurement program requesting a new bolt-action rifle with iron sights and a detachable 10-round box magazine and other requirements.
 The procurement program stipulated the rifles had to be produced by a Canadian manufacturer and could not be totally identical to commercial rifles.
-According to SAKO, production commenced in mid-2016, with rifle trials into 2017 and the full complement were expected to be delivered by the end of 2019.
+According to SAKO, production commenced in mid-2016, with rifle trials into 2017 and the full complement of 6,800 rifles was expected to be delivered by the end of 2019.
+The contract was for $32.8 million.

 The rifles are mainly used for self-defence against large North American carnivores, including polar bears, and for personal survival as regional surveillance missions are often conducted for extended periods in remote areas, requiring the Rangers to hunt for food.

-In May 2025, it was reported that the rifles could not hold up to use in extreme arctic conditions, as evidenced by cracking in the wooden stocks due to absorption of moisture.
+In May 2025, it was reported that the rifles could not withstand use in extreme arctic conditions, as evidenced by cracking in the wooden stocks due to moisture absorption.
+In addition, the lamination on the C19 wood stocks is peeling off, and the red wood dye from the stocks was leaching and staining the hands of users.
+Rangers were directed to treat the stocks with tung oil to seal the wood and protect against moisture.
 It is estimated that replacing the stocks will cost $10 million and take three years to complete.
-In July 2025, it's reported that a contract will be awarded this year for a three-year process from 2026 with new stocks.
+In July 2025, it's reported that a contract will be awarded this year for a three-year process from 2026 with new wood stocks.
+The new stocks will match the look of the original design, including the red/grey laminate wood colour scheme.

+The Canadian Forces is also ordering synthetic stocks for other C19s rifles for use by regular force military members on firing ranges, at airfields and on the Royal Canadian Navy’s Arctic and Offshore Patrol Ships.